jentzheng/typemachine/readme.md

 - Max MSP 9.0 or later.
 - Compatible with macOS and Windows.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments

+Note: This patch was inspired by the amazing work in [`th.gl.commandline`](https://github.com/tmhglnd/th.gl.commandline/).
+Big thanks to tmhglnd for the inspiration!

 Special thanks to the Max MSP community for their support and resources.